• Menu

 “I know if I am going to have any life anymore it is because, I am still willing to fight, and die for that inch because that is what living is.
 The six inches in front of your face.”

 In the last 18 years, this speech has been adapted to just about every sport.
-My team listened to it in silence the night before the last race of my high school rowing career.
+My team listened to it in silence the night before the last race of my high school rowing career, talk about a good pre-game speech.
 Then, in the final meters of that race, one of our team members screamed the words at us as we clawed for those inches past the other boat.
 I’ve never pushed my body so hard.
 Afterward, I closed that chapter of my life with satisfaction because I knew I gave it my all.
-We all need those inches to keep getting ahead in life.
+We all play the game of inches to keep getting ahead in life.
 Whether you play football or need to get over an ex, we can strive for those tiny increments that measure our progression.

 2. “Great Moments are Born from Great Opportunity”—Miracle